 EFFECTS OF MEDICINES ON VITAL SIGNS

 Medicines that are used to treat health problems in older people can affect the vital signs.
-For example, the medicine digoxin used for heart failure and blood pressure medicines called beta-blockers may cause the pulse to slow.
+For example, the medicine digoxin, which is used for heart failure, and blood pressure medicines called beta-blockers may cause the pulse to slow.

 Diuretics (water pills) can cause low blood pressure, most often when changing body position too quickly.

 As you grow older, you will have other changes, including: